Russian Proverbs and Expressions

 - Povtoreniye - mat' ucheniya. ("Repetition is the Mother of Learning").
 Practice makes perfect.

 - Odno drugomu ne meshayet ("The one doesn't get in the way of the other").
-It means doing or being more than one thing at a time, especially if said things are believed to be mutually exclusive (for example, this Russian troper is a monarchist and a socialist at the same time; odno drugomu ne meshayet!).
+It means doing or being more than one thing at a time, especially if said things are believed to be mutually exclusive (for example, being a monarchist and a socialist at the same time; odno drugomu ne meshayet!).
 Often associated with Guilty Pleasures.

 - Luchshee vrag horoshego ("The best is an enemy of the good") - trying for perfection instead of settling for "good enough" can lead to a total mess.

 - Many people either interpret it differently or misunderstand it and use this phrase to imply the exact opposite - that you should never settle for "good enough" and that anything that is not perfect is a failure.